seL4/camkes-tool/docs/index.md

 Each thread in a CAmkES system has a priority that determines how it is scheduled by seL4.
 These priorities default to a value given by the `--default-priority` command-line argument to the runner.
+The higher number, the higher thread's priority, that is, a thread with priority 100 will be executed before a thread with priority 90.

 In a given system, it it possible to adjust the priority of a specific thread with an attribute that has specific semantics.
 To adjust the priority of the control thread (the thread that calls `run`), use the `_priority` attribute:

 ```camkes
 assembly {